FireCubeStudios/DarkSky/.github/SECURITY.md

 ### GitHub API

-DarkSky relies heavily on the BlueSky (ATProtocol) API via open source project FishyFlip.
-If you believe that you have found a security vulnerability in the API and not DarkSky, _please please please_ email BlueSky via `security@bsky.app`, BlueSky's official vulnerability report email.
+DarkSky relies heavily on the Bluesky (ATProtocol) API via open source project FishyFlip.
+If you believe that you have found a security vulnerability in the API and not DarkSky, _please please please_ email Bluesky via `security@bsky.app`, Bluesky's official vulnerability report email.
 > If you believe you have found a security vulnerability, please email us at `security@bsky.app` with a description of the issue.

 ## Our Measures